sherifi/opentender-playbook/README.md

 execute "run.sh" in "2_setup"

-Restart the VM and Opentender will be available on port 3000 of your Virtual Machine/Server.
+Restart the server and Opentender will be available on port 3000.